The

 and his men, including scientist wannabe Peter, are examining the fissure

-in the earth when Major Cartwright approaches.
-Royston explains to him
+in the earth when Major Cartwright approaches to speak with the good

-In the car on the way home, Peter talks to Royston about the fissure.
+the car on the way home, Peter talks to Royston about the fissure.
+The

 The